Because Money is Expensive

 Bernard Fickser, Senior Editor

-Bernard Fickser is the pen name of an independent scholar who writes on many different topics.
-Like Bruce Gordon, he too has a long-standing interest in finance and money.
-As an investor in cryptocurrencies as well as in precious metals, he brings both theoretical and practical insights to the uses and abuses of money.
+Bernard Fickser, PhD, is the pen name of an independent scholar who writes on many different topics.
+Like Bruce Gordon, he too has a longstanding interest in finance and money.
+As an investor in cryptocurrencies as well as in precious metals, he brings both theoretical and practical insights into the uses and abuses of money.
 He is especially interested in making clear to Expensivity.com’s readers key concepts and subject areas that impact their monetary health.